Reconstruction of New Orleans: Relief agencies

-Relief agencies helped many returnees.
+Initially, a total of 63,000 troops added in the relief effort - 18,000 active-duty troops and 45,000 National Guard.
 The American Red Cross made a belated but nonetheless significant entry into the city in mid-September; and by the start of October had a number of relief centers set up around the city.
 These provided hot meals, packaged food, bottled water and other supplies like diapers, mops, and dust masks.
 The Salvation Army also had many stations giving food.
 Temporary free clinics provided some medical care.
 Towards the end of 2005, the relief centers were wound down, starting with those in functioning parts of the city.
 Red Cross meals continued at a much smaller scale into 2006 from trucks traveling around the worst-hit and poorest neighborhoods.

 The Southern Baptist Convention sent feeding units to New Orleans and the Mississippi Gulf Coast the day after Katrina struck New Orleans.
 Since this time, the Southern Baptist Convention through its North American Mission Board established an ongoing project called Operation Noah Rebuild, (not to be confused with the Operation Noah sponsored by the City of New Orleans) which has hosted thousands of volunteers and teams from all over the United States.
 The volunteer teams helped in the reconstruction efforts in New Orleans and the surrounding parishes.
 First Baptist Church of New Orleans worked hand-in-hand with Habitat for Humanity with the Baptist Crossroads Project, in an effort to rebuild homes in the Upper Ninth Ward.

-Food Not Bombs was active in providing food early after the disaster.
-A community kitchen was set up first in Washington Square in Faubourg Marigny; after a few months it was moved to a park by Bayou St. John before being closed down.
-A number of church groups and smaller charities set up aid for a time.

 Common Ground Collective had two relief centers in the Ninth Ward of New Orleans, providing food, clothing, and a tool library.
 The larger center was in the Upper 9th Ward, with a smaller one in the worst hit part of the Lower 9th Ward.
 They also helped gutting houses.